uklotzde/gigtag/README.md

 ### Facet

 The same content rules that apply to _labels_ also apply to _facets_.
+Moreover facets must not start with a leading slash `/` character that would otherwise interfere with the serialization format (see below).

 Facets serve a different semantic purpose than labels.
 They are used for categorizing, namespacing or grouping a set of labels or for defining the context of associated properties.

-Facets are supposed to encode pre-defined identifiers that are neither editable nor directly displayed in the UI.
+Facets are supposed to represent pre-defined identifiers that are neither editable nor directly displayed in the UI.

+#### Date facets

-Facets that consist of 8 decimal digits have a special meaning: Those numbers encode ISO 8601 calendar dates without a time zone in the format `yyyyMMdd`.
+Facets that consist of 8 decimal digits and nothing else are reserved for encoding date information.
+Those numbers encode ISO 8601 calendar dates without a time zone in the format `yyyyMMdd`.

 These so called _date facets_ are used for anchoring tags chronologically.

 #### Examples